zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

     - *B. malayi*:

 8. Re-enumerate the mf in blood in duplicate to verify that it is within target concentration for the designated species (see target concentrations above).
 If concentration is off, re-calculate dilutions based on the new numbers and add defibrinated sheep's blood as needed.
+Additionally, verify mf have recovered (are moving) before feeding; otherwise they may be damaged or dead.

 ###  Starting with mf in IP fluid